 Question why you feel lonely.
 Only if you know the causes, the problem can be eliminated.
 Do you live alone and don't feel comfortable with it?
 Would it be an option to start a flat share with friends or move in with relatives?
 Or is your job too lonely and you would prefer a job with more customer contact?

 However, some people feel lonely even when they live with others.
 Feeling lonely within a family or a partnership is particularly oppressive.
 In this case, you should ask yourself whether your social environment is really good for you.
 Do you really want to surround yourself with people who tolerate you but do not appreciate you?

 Changing your life situation is not easy.
 However, you should make it worth your while.
 End your partnership if you feel lonely at your partner's side.
 End friendships in which you are not appreciated.
 Find a job that fulfills you.

 Feeling lonely is often fraught with shame.
 But it doesn't have to be!
 Find someone you can talk to about your situation.
 Parents, siblings, friends or a therapist ... confide in someone!
 If you feel that you are understood, it will be easier for you to actively change your situation.

 Make an effort to appreciate the positive side of being alone.
 It is by no means only negative!
 You are unattached and free in your decisions.
 You have the possibility to arrange your everyday life the way you want it.
 Nobody annoys you and you have absolute peace and quiet.

 Focusing on the positive aspects of being alone has a special advantage: You come to terms with yourself and your situation.
 If this happens, you automatically seem happier to other people and therefore more attractive!
 Sometimes the way out of loneliness is to make the best of the situation.

-Another effective way to do something about your loneliness is to seek professional coaching.
+Another effective way to do something about your loneliness is to seek the help of a professional Coachings.
 Coaches are trained to guide their clients through difficult life situations.
-With the Greator app, you always have your personal coach with you.